-Can you smoke weed while pregnant or you just wonder what effects smoking marijuana while pregnant may have on you or baby?
+Smoking weed while pregnant is a hot topic that draws discussions.
+What are the effects smoking marijuana while pregnant may have on you or baby?
 There are lots of beliefs and misconceptions about weed and pregnancy, owing largely to the various reports from different researchers in understanding the overall implications of smoking on pregnant women and their babies.

 Table of Content

 - Safe spot or Danger zone: Smoking weed during pregnancy

 - Chain reaction: What happens if you smoke weed while pregnant

 - May Day: Effects of smoking weed during pregnancy

 - Thumbs Up: Benefits of smoking weed while pregnant